Württemberg Western Railway

 The Western Railway (Westbahn) in Württemberg was opened in 1853 and ran from Bietigheim-Bissingen to Bruchsal.
 It was the first railway link between the states of Württemberg and Baden in Germany and one of the oldest lines in Germany.

 Formerly an important link line in national and international long-distance traffic, it has largely lost that role since the opening of the Mannheim–Stuttgart high-speed railway and primarily handles regional and goods traffic between the cities of Stuttgart, Karlsruhe, Mannheim and Heidelberg.
+The line links the Württemberg Northern Railway with the Baden Mainline, crossing the Bietigheim Enz Valley Viaduct and passing through Mühlacker and Bretten.

 Route

 In Bietigheim-Bissingen the Western Railway branches off from the Franconia Railway (Stuttgart–Heilbronn–Würzburg) in turning left and crosses the Bietigheim Enz Valley Viaduct.
 After that it runs on the slope above the Metter river until it passes through a tunnel to reach Vaihingen (Enz) station.
 In Mühlacker, where the line to Karlsruhe branches off, the Western Railway turns to the northeast towards Bretten where the Kraichgau line intersects.

 The line runs along the valley of the Saalbach and ends in Bruchsal.
 The line bypasses Bruchsal's old town by running to the south and looping back to the north through several tunnels.
 A short tunnel passes under the cemetery; two longer, parallel tunnels enable the line to reach Bruchsal station, while keeping regional and freight traffic separate.

 Between Bietigheim-Bissingen and Vaihingen the Western Railway runs within the Ludwigsburg district, from Illingen to Kleinvillars it crossed the Enz district and the rest of the line to Bruchsal is located in the Karlsruhe district.